It's Ted Vs. Nate In The First Pic From Ted Lasso Season 3

 For now, what audiences can rely on is that there will be a Season 3.
 Here’s what to know:

-Ted Lasso Season 3 Renewal
+Ted Lasso Season 3 First Look

 Ted Lasso Season 3 Cast

-The contract negotiations revealed the entire cast of Ted Lasso will return for one more season.
-According to THR, Sudeikis will return as the titular Lasso and will continue writing episodes.
+The contract negotiations revealed the entire cast of Ted Lasso would return for one more season.
+According to THR, Sudeikis will return as the titular Lasso and continue writing episodes.
 Brendan Hunt (who plays Coach Beard) and Brett Goldstein (who plays Roy Kent) were also re-upped to continue writing for the series and return as their characters for another season.
 Hannah Waddingham (Richmond FC owner Rebecca) and Juno Temple (Rebecca’s assistant Keeley) are also confirmed to return.

-Ted Lasso Season 3 Trailer
+Ted Lasso Season 3 Filming Updates

 Ted Lasso Season 3 Release Date